RazvaNGLS/Run_Length_Encoding_Decoding/README.md

 ## Usage

-Use the Makefile in order to run both recursive and iterative, optimized and unoptimized versions of the Merge Sort algorithm.
+Use the Makefile in order to run both, optimized and unoptimized versions of the Run-Length Encoding algorithm.

 ```bash
 make